Last Updated on July 9, 2026 by Daniel Globe

 SamTrans and Airporter Options for SFO

-SamTrans offers one of the most practical bus connections to SFO, with Route 292 running directly to the airport from several points and operating 24/7, while select routes also provide limited late-night service.
-You can use SamTrans routes to move freely without a car, and Airporter services to reach farther counties with simple, scheduled transfers.
-EPX and 142 stop at the Rental Car Center, and you can ride the AirTrain blue line from there.
-At SFO, buses serve Terminal 2, Terminal 3, and the International Terminal at the Arrivals/Baggage Claim Level, so you can step out and keep moving.
+SamTrans offers a practical bus connection to SFO, with Route 292 running to the airport from several points, while select routes also provide limited late-night service.
+EPX and Route 142 stop at the Rental Car Center, from which you can ride the AirTrain Blue Line into the terminals.
+At SFO, buses serve Terminal 2, Terminal 3, and the International Terminal at the Arrivals/Baggage Claim Level.

 | Option | Service | Access |